brian428/grails-coffeescript-compiler-plugin/README.md

 ```

 At application startup, the plugin will purge all `jsOutputPath` directories and then compile fresh JavaScript files for all CoffeeScript files found under the `coffeeSourcePath` directories.
 It also monitors any `*.coffee` files found under `src/` and `web-app/`.
 If a `*.coffee` file is changed, the plugin locates the appropriate `jsOutputPath` and recompiles the JavaScript file.

+In the development environment, the generated JavaScript is unminified.
+In production, the JavaScript output is minified using the Uglify processor.